 - Register your committee with the CFB

 Register your committee by using the CFB Portal.
-If you would like to be a participant in the Matching Funds Program, your campaign must certify using the Online Registration system.
+See the CFB Portal User Guide for step-by-step registration instructions.
+If you would like to be a participant in the Matching Funds Program, your campaign must indicate its decision on its registration in the CFB Portal.

 In order to register with the CFB, you must disclose your committee’s bank account information, including account number.
 If your bank is unable to open an account without official documentation from the CFB that you have registered or intend to register your committee, you may submit a completed registration without the bank account information.
 The CFB will process your registration, confirm your registration via email, and add you to the registered Candidate List.
 You must then open a bank account and provide your bank account information to the CFB within 15 business days or before the end of the current disclosure period, whichever is sooner.
-You will provide this information using the Online Registration system.
-You will not receive the Welcome email with log-in credentials for C‑SMART until you complete this step.
+You will provide this information via the CFB Portal.
+You will not receive the welcome email with login credentials for C‑SMART until you complete this step.
 Program participants who fail to provide bank account information and a voided committee check are ineligible for public funds.

 Find out more about certifying into the Program.